 - Light-weight Individuals – People with slender and lightweight body types often find mattresses hard and uncomfortable.
 This medium-plush sleeping surface should have the proper softness to support ratio to keep lighter sleepers comfortable through the night.

 - Sleepers Requiring Pressure Point Support – If you wake up in the mornings with a sore hip, shoulder, or back, you likely have sensitive pressure points.
 The top foam layers of this mattress contour around your body, alleviating pressure while allowing unrestricted airflow.
+Explore the best mattresses for pressure relief here.

 Possible Sleepy’s Complaints

 - Not ideal for heavy-set sleepers – The plush top layers don’t offer sufficient midsection support for sleepers weighing more than 250 pounds.
 The mattress’s sinkage will likely not allow for healthy spine alignment in heavier people, resulting in potential back pain or sagging in the mattress.
+Explore the best beds for heavy people and mattresses that don’t sag.

 - Switching sleeping positions is difficult – Combination sleepers often switch to other sleeping positions without waking up.
 The sink-in softness of the mattress may make it more challenging to switch positions, causing you to wake up and disturbing your sleeping cycle.